Applying for Your Visa

 For international researchers, our Welcome Center for researchers is at your disposal with a consulting service.

-It is helpful to provide information on the intended stay.
-This facilitates application processing.
+It is helpful to provide information on the intended stay as this facilitates application processing.

 If you are applying for a student visa, you must provide evidence of the purpose of your stay in Germany.
 The German representative offices abroad want as exact information as possible and want to know if you